 If a DJ, event or any other contractor is attained for an event, a copy of the contract must be submitted to the Student Life & Development Office.
+Do not make assurances, sign contracts/agreements with DJs or other vendors until approval have been given by the Office of Student Life and Development.

 They must also agree to a no profanity and family friendly set list, track list, script, etc. Contracted guests are also not permitted to promote or incite violence, antagonize members of the campus community, or promote violations to university policy.
 An off-campus DJ is only allowed two (2) guests, as per Public Safety and Security regulations.